 Performance: Obtained and read the written policy for budgeting and found it to contain the requirements included above.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 b.
 Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the public bid law; and (5) documentation required to be maintained for all bids and price quotes.